Homemailto:info@aim-digest.comInformation

 • Alcohol-Related Neurodevelopment Disorder (ARND)

-The syndromes, defects, or disorders are sometimes accompanied by other behavioural disorders such as Attention Deficit Hyperactivity Disorder (ADHD).
 FASD is not genetic, inherited or curable.
 Not all women who drink during pregnancy will have a child with FASD but research shows that drinking alcohol heavily or binge drinking regularly during pregnancy increases the chance of the fetus being harmed.
 Some of the behavioural and physical problems identified include:

 • Prenatal growth retardation and associated low birth weight